 Calm and refreshing days are the norm in the winter season and a hot cup of coffee, flat calm seas, and hard fighting chinook make this fishery a guide and local favorite.
 The size of these fish vary dramatically from 5 to 25 pounds, depending on location and time of year as we get wave after wave of fishing cruising into our local waters from early December all the way into April and May.
 We can fish for these fish on a 5 hour charter in our local waters and have good success, but often the best catches are on 8 or 10 hour charters where we take you to the very scenic waters of Howe Sound or across to the equally beautiful Gulf Islands.
 This is also a great time of year to drop the crab traps for Dungeness crabs and prawn traps for BC Spot prawns.

-Chinook salmon, sometimes referred to as King salmon, are the most consistent species available in Vancouver and the surrounding areas.
+Chinook salmon, sometimes referred to as King salmon, are the most consistent salmon species available in Vancouver and the surrounding areas.
 With a number of healthy and productive river systems nearby, there are generally solid numbers of large chinook available to the local angler.
 As the weather and temperatures improve into spring time, the first signs of migratory summer chinook appear.
 Spring to summer chinook fishing produces some of the biggest fish of the year ranging from 10 to upwards of 30 lbs!
 These fish are effectively using our local waters as a highway en route to their native rivers and provide some excellent fishing from April all the way to September as different runs of these fish pass by our doorstep.

 As the mature spawning chinook head up river to spawn in the summer and fall, our waters are inhabited by immature, 2-3 year old, feeder chinook in the winter.
 These fish are aggressive eaters as they work to gain body mass in order to complete their life cycles in the next 1-3 years.
 Due to their aggressive eating, feeder chinook take bait hard and can be a handful on the line for experienced and inexperienced anglers alike!
 Generally ranging from 5-25 lbs, feeders, sometimes also referred to as winter chinook, are beautiful chrome specimens for photographs and tasty on the BBQ.